mariakesa/AstraZenecaAssignment/README.md

 Then navigate to the folder of this cloned project via command line and type 'streamlit run app.py'.
 This will run the interactive data visualizations.

+To further show off my skills Wrangling.ipynb contains preprocessing of the data and SparkSQLForDataAnalysis.ipynb shows some queries that I wrote.

 ![alt text](https://github.com/mariakesa/AstraZenecaAssignment/blob/master/figs/map.png)

 ![alt text](https://github.com/mariakesa/AstraZenecaAssignment/blob/master/figs/symptoms.png)